raahulahlawat/Docker/Docker_Document.md

 * The command is used to run a detached (-d) Docker container based on the Ubuntu image with an interactive (-it) session, starting the /bin/bash shell as the main process.
 It is also used when we want to installs any particular software in our container.

-## To go direct in interactive terminal shell use :
+## To go directly in interactive terminal shell use :
 ```
 docker container run -it ubuntu /bin/bash
 ```
-* If you want to come out from terminal shell without stopping container use :
+* If you want to come out from the terminal shell without stopping container use :
 ```
 ctrl + p + q
 ```